How to Make a Closed Terrarium (Hands-on DIY Guide)

 When it comes to watering, you can use the old-fashioned method of adding water when the soil feels dry, but honestly, that’s a bit of a fuss in the confined space of a terrarium.

 I find the better way is to judge the amount of moisture in the system through the amount of condensation of the glass.
-A light fog on the glass through the hottest part of the day is completely normal and healthy.
+A light fog on the glass throughout the hottest part of the day is completely normal and healthy.

 If you see no fogging of the glass at all and/or the substrate is looking bone dry – it’s time to add some water.
 Just a little at a time, as it’s easy to add and difficult to remove.